GitTools/GitVersion/README.md

 #### feature  branches

-TODO: feature branches cannot start with a semver. to stop people from create branches named like "4.0.3"
+TODO: feature branches cannot start with a SemVer. to stop people from create branches named like "4.0.3"

 * major: `masterMergeVersion.Major`
 * minor: `masterMergeVersion.Minor + 1` (0 if the override above is used)